OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | |     Sarah Squire    |

-(editors note: removed contributors who haven't directly contributed to this specific version of the specification)

 # Abstract

 This specification identifies the common consent requirements to record a personal information sharing transaction and provide this record as an independent receipt.